 Tsum Valley, also called "beyul" literally meaning "Hidden valley in which people can take refuge at times of political disturbance and where Buddhism can be practiced safely" is yet being explored and right place to trek for the travelling passionate.
 The valley is a blessed with Himalayan Buddhist pilgrimage site located in northern part of Gorkha district, Nepal.
 In another sense ‘Tsum’ meaning vivid against the majestic backdrop of the Ganesh Himal, Sringi Himal and Boudha Himal Ranges, this serene Himalayan valley is rich in ancient art, culture and religion.
 It is said that the Buddhist saint Milarepa is believed to be meditated in the caves of these mountains.
 The valley is home of some of the unique and historic monasteries, including Mu Gompa and Rachen Gompa, mani and prayer walls which lie on a pretty highland nestled in the lap of the valley and Gompa Lungdang, situated at the base of a conical hill against the main slope of Ganesh Himal.
 The tribes here celebrate many Buddhist festivals, perform ritual burning of juniper sense to purify the air and Mother Nature, place the prayer flags and install Mani Walls for happiness of the entire sentient living beings.
 The area is left behind from modernity so their culture remained as it is as it was centuries ago.
 The palace is really tempting for the trekkers.
 Here we have customized two itineraries for the Manaslu and Tsum Valley Trek and we Wilderness Excursion operate perfect and ideal mountain holiday in budget cost.

-Our first day of the journey starts by a day drive to Soti Khola – our trekking starting point which leads Manaslu circuit and Tsum valley trek.
-To reach Kathmandu to Soti Khola, you will have to go past Arughat bazaar 570 elevations.
-Kathmandu to Arughat normally takes around 6-7 hours.
-From Arughat it takes another 1:30 -2 hours to reach Soti Khola; again depends on the road condition, the type of transportation, driving speed etc. Our guide will pick you from your hotel at selected time.
-Drive to Soti Khola which lies at an elevation 700 meters above sea level.
-Local bus service available from Kathmandu to Soti Khola distance but it is not recommended.
-We do provide transportation service by jeep or bus for Kathmandu to Soti Khola distance via Arughat Nepal.
-Kathmandu to Soti khola distance is 141.3 kilometers / 87.7 mile it takes 8-9 hours by drive.
-And stay overnight there.
+Our first day of the journey starts by a day drive to Machha Khola our trekking starting point which leads to Manaslu circuit and Tsum valley.
+To reach to Machha Khola from Kathmandu, you will have to go past Arughat bazaar 570 elevations.
+Kathmandu to Arughat normally takes around 5 to 6 hours bus ride.
+From Arughat it takes another 3 hours to reach Machha Khola; again the time depends on the road condition, the type of transportation, driving speed etc. Our guide will pick you from your hotel at selected time.
+Drive to Machha Khola which lies at an elevation 869 meters above sea level.
+We stop for overnight in a trekking lodge.

 Today we will enter into restricted region of Tsum Valley.
 Guide will register your permit in checkpoint at Jagat.
 On the very first part you will trek a little bit through riverbank.
 After some up and down through Shridibas settlement of Philim come into your sight.
 Pass through suspension bridge and stop in Philim for lunch.
 Explore village of Philim and Japanese made school there.
 As you pass by Ekle Bhatti trail get separated toward Tsum and Manaslu.
 Pass through the welcome board and hike up toward Lokpa.
 You might feel like it is early to stop in Lokpa (2240m) but next settlement Chumling is far to go further.
 Overnight in lodge at Lokpa.